Okipa/laravel-base-repository/README.md

 You can know more about it by reading the several articles you'll can find on Internet about this.
 Here is one among others : https://medium.com/@jsdecena/refactor-the-simple-tdd-in-laravel-a92dd48f2cdd.

+**Notes :**
+- This baseRepository does **NOT** allow you to manipulate directory the model : it can be sometimes tempting to directly manipulate the model from your controller but this is not recommended and recognized as a bad practice.
+- You should always fill your repositories interfaces : it can avoid huge errors on your projects.

 ## Installation
 The repository pattern setup is not complicated but requires several steps to be accomplished.
 Follow them one by one :